School kids digest the future of food

 - Dr Sigrid Stagl is the Principal Investigator of a three year research project (Jan 06 - Dec 09), 'An integrated analysis of scale effects in alternative agriculture systems'.
 This project is funded through the Rural Economy and Land Use (RELU) programme of the Economic and Social Research Council, the Biotechnology and Biological Sciences Research Council (BBSRC) and the Natural Environment Research Council (NERC).

 - The Festival of Social Science week is organised by the Economic and Social Research Council and runs from 6 - 15 March 2009, alongside National Science and Engineering Week.
 It celebrates some of the country's leading social science research, giving an exciting opportunity to show everyone what the UK's social scientists are doing and demonstrating how their work makes a difference to all our lives.
-A programme of events can be found at the Festival website

 - The Economic and Social Research Council (ESRC) is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 It supports independent, high quality research which impacts on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2008/09 is £203 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and research policy institutes.